 AquaBeam Robotic Systems - For systems (including system components and system accessories) sold directly to end customers, revenue is recognized when the Company transfers control to the customer, which is generally at the time of delivery.
-Systems rented for a fixed monthly fee during an evaluation period, typically 3-12 months, are recognized as revenue straight-line during the lease term, in accordance with ASC 842, and are not material.
-For systems sold following an evaluation period, revenue is recognized generally once sales terms are mutually agreed (as the system is already installed at the customer site).
 For systems sold through distributors, revenue is recognized generally at the time of delivery to the distributor.
 The Company's system arrangements generally do not provide a right of return.
 The systems are generally covered by a one-year service agreement included in the warranty.
 The service agreements have a stand alone selling price and are typically recognized as deferred revenue and amortized over the one-year service period.